 Jack Hakimian is a family man, entrepreneur, communications consultant,

-Jack Hakimian brings a combination of cultural diversity, scholarship, street knowledge and entrepreneurial talent to the ministry.
+Jack Hakimian brings a combination of cultural diversity, scholarship, street knowledge and entrepreneurial talent to his work.

-He has been doing cross-cultural community service since 1992 working in the African, Latino, Anglo and Armenian communities of L.A. and Miami.
+He has been doing cross-cultural community work since 1992 in the African, Latino, Anglo and Armenian communities of L.A. and Miami.

-The diversity of education and experiences has made him uniquely qualified for urban multi-cultural missions.
+The diversity of education and experiences has made him uniquely qualified for urban multi-cultural service.